RAGE-toolkit/Artic-nf/README.md

 ```

 #### Running the test data
 It's a good practice to check if the workflow is functioning properly before running actual samples.
-The following simple steps will help you verify whether the workflow is working correctly.
+The following simple step will help you verify whether the workflow is working correctly.

 ```shell
 nextflow main.nf -profile docker